oracle/terraform-provider-oci/docs/resources/core/volume.md

 * `compartment_id` - The OCID of the compartment.
 * `display_name` - A user-friendly name.
 Does not have to be unique.
 Avoid entering confidential information.
 * `id` - The OCID of the Volume backup.
 * `state` - The current state of the volume.
-[PROVISIONING, RESTORING, AVAILABLE, TERMINATING, TERMINATED, FAULTY]
+Allowed values are: [PROVISIONING, RESTORING, AVAILABLE, TERMINATING, TERMINATED, FAULTY]
 * `size_in_mbs` - The size of the volume, in MBs.
 The value must be a multiple of 1024.
 * `time_created` - The date and time the Volume was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`.